Background, Guidelines, and Process for Providing Work References

 Washington State Law provides protection for an employer who responds to a prospective employer's request for reference information about a current or former employee.
-(Supervisors of student employees or former employees must check with Student Employment before providing reference information relating to students).
 The law states that the employer providing the reference is presumed to be acting in good faith and is immune from civil and criminal liability so long as the disclosed information relates to:

 NOTE: Questions/queries of an employment verification (pay, title, dates of employment, etc.) must be forwarded to the Payroll Office first.
 Payroll will ensure that proper authorization is received before providing the requested information.
 The reference information will be returned once the employment verification is completed.

-Your unit's Human Resource's Consultant is available to discuss questions regarding the kind of information that should be provided during employment reference checks.
+Your unit's Human Resource Partner is available to discuss questions regarding the kind of information that should be provided during employment reference checks.